dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 At this time, there is no vaccine for COVID-19 or any natural health products that are authorized to protect against it.

+If you have received a flu vaccine, it will not protect against coronaviruses.

 ##### If you have travelled outside of Canada

 Federal and provincial public health leaders have recommended that all travellers from outside of Canada self-isolate for 14 days.
 These efforts will contribute to slow the introduction and spread of COVID-19 in Canada.